simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

 Nonetheless, below we will describe the required resources that need to be created using Pulumi to enable secure deployments within GitHub Actions in AWS.
 The code associated with this section can be found [here](https://github.com/simonschoof/lambda-at-edge-example/tree/main/pulumi-identity-federation)

-The first resource we need to enable deployments of GitHub actions in AWS is the OICD provider itself.
+The first resource we need to enable deployments of GitHub actions in AWS is the OIDC provider itself.

 ```fsharp
 let openIdConnectProviderArgs = OpenIdConnectProviderArgs(